CTF Challenges, HackTheBox

 cewl -w pwd.txt --with-numbers http://fuse.fabricorp.local/papercut/logs/html/index.htm

 We decided to use Hydra as our bruteforcing tool.
 We got two successful hits.
 One for user tlavel and bhult.
 Both use the same Fabricorp01 as password.
 First of all that is not a secure or complex password and two employees using the same password that is unbelievable.
-What’s more shocking is that if this was a real corporate network, we would have gotten like 50-60 users using the default or weak passwords.
-Hence, no matter how good your infrastructure security is, if your employees are not using good password practices, you are bound to get attacked.
+What’s more shocking is that if this were a real corporate network, we would have about 50-60 users who would use the default or weak passwords.
+Hence, no matter how good your infrastructure security is, if you do not ensure that your employees follow good password practices, attackers will target you.

 hydra -L users.txt -P pwd.txt 10.129.2.5 smb